aallai/lane_lines/README.md

 **Advanced Lane Finding Project**

-The goals / steps of this project are the following:

 [//]: # (Image References)

-[chess1]: ./camera_cal/test_image.jpg "Distorted"
+[chess1]: ./camera_cal/test_image.jpg
-[chess2]: ./output_images/chessboard.jpg "Undistorted"
+[chess2]: ./output_images/chessboard.jpg
-[dist]:   ./test_images/test6.jpg "Distorted"
+[dist]:   ./test_images/test6.jpg
-[undist]: ./output_images/undistorted6.jpg "Undistorted"
+[undist]: ./output_images/undistorted5.jpg
-[dstacked]: ./output_images/dstack2.jpg "Stacked (green is gradient, red is S channel)"
+[dstacked]: ./output_images/dstack4.jpg
-[binary]: ./output_images/binary4.jpg "Binary"
+[binary]: ./output_images/binary4.jpg

-[driverview]: ./output_images/binary6.jpg "Driver's perspective"
+[driverview]: ./output_images/binary6.jpg
-[birdview]: ./output_images/warped6.jpg "Bird's eye view"
+[birdview]: ./output_images/warped6.jpg

-[lanesgood]: ./output_images/lanes0.jpg "Good lane detection"
+[lanesgood]: ./output_images/lanes0.jpg
-[lanesbad]: ./output_images/lanes3.jpg "Failure due to noise"
+[lanesbad]: ./output_images/lanes3.jpg

-[final]: ./output_images/final2.jpg "Lane surface drawing"
+[final]: ./output_images/final2.jpg
-[video]: ./output_images/video.gif "Lane detection"
+[video]: ./output_images/output_video.gif

 ## Rubric Points

 ### Camera Calibration

-The code for this step is contained in calibration.py file.
+The code for this step is contained in the calibration.py file.
 I largely follow the steps layed out in the lectures.
 First I get OpenCV to find chessboard corners in the calibration images.
 Some of these don't have a sufficient margin around some of the corners so I use a subset of the images provided.
 The coordinates for these corners a passed in as the image plane coordinates.
 The world coordinates are passed in as a grid of evenly spaced points in x-y, all at z = 0 (so the camera is considered rotated/translated in some of the calibration images).
 I then get OpenCV to solve for the camera projection matrix and the distortion coefficients.

 Here is an example of a distorted/undistorted chessboard:

 ![alt text][chess1]
+Distorted.

 ![alt text][chess2]
+Undistorted.

 ### Pipeline (single images)